Cross Domain Early Crop Mapping using CropSTGAN: Methodology

 \subsection{System Overview}

-The system architecture of our cross-domain crop mapping method is illustrated in Figure \ref{fig:design}.
-The system comprises three key components: the pre-processor, the domain mapper, and the crop mapper.
-The pre-processor provides the composited MSI images and employs a linear interpolation method to fill gaps in the images, ensuring a complete time series of remote sensing data.
-The domain mapper, based on the adversarial neural network, facilitates the transformation of time-series remote sensing data from the target domain to the source domain.
-Lastly, the crop mapper, utilizing a CNN-based model, is trained on the labelled data from the source domain.
-Then it receives the transformed target domain data from the domain mapper as input data to map the crop of the interest in the target domain.
-This comprehensive system design enables robust and precise early crop mapping within the target domain, in scenarios where labelled data is scarce or absent, addressing the challenge of domain shift.
+The architecture of our CropSTGAN framework is depicted in Figure \ref{fig:design}, showcasing both the training and mapping dataflows.
+This system includes three main components: the pre-processor, the CropSTGAN domain mapper, and the TempCNN crop mapper.
+During training, the pre-processor enhances MSI images quality by filling gaps through linear interpolation, ensuring complete MSI image series $\mathbf{X}_{s}$ and $\mathbf{X}_{t}$ for both source and target domains.
+The CropSTGAN domain mapper, trained with randomly sampled data from these MSI images, enables the transfer of time-series remote sensing data between domains: $\mathbf{X}_{t} \rightarrow \mathbf{X}_{s}$ and $\mathbf{X}_{s} \rightarrow \mathbf{X}_{t}$.
+The TempCNN crop mapper is then trained on labelled source domain data ($\mathbf{X}_{s}$, $\mathbf{Y}_{s}$) to identify the target crop in the source domain at an early stage.

+For mapping, the process begins with the pre-processor supplying the target domain MSI image series $\mathbf{X}_{t}$.
+These images are then transformed by the CropSTGAN domain mapper from the target to the source domain as $\mathbf{X}_{s}^{'}$.
+The trained TempCNN crop mapper uses these transformed images $\mathbf{X}_{s}^{'}$ to locate the target crop $\mathbf{Y}_{t}$ in the target domain.
+This system design ensures accurate and reliable early-stage crop mapping in the target domain, particularly useful when labelled data is scarce or nonexistent, thereby overcoming the challenges of cross-domain mapping.